Mazbac/ha-input-bridge/README.md

 1. Download the newest `HA-Input-Bridge-Setup.exe`.
 2. Run it.
 3. Install over the old version.
+4. Update or redownload the Home Assistant integration in HACS.
+5. Restart Home Assistant.
+6. Hard refresh the browser or clear the Home Assistant app frontend cache.

 The installer keeps existing settings where possible: